Noroff-FEU-Assignments/cross-course-project-norbadboy/README.md

-# Cross-course Project
+# SquareEyes - a cross-course project

 ![image](https://github.com/Noroff-FEU-Assignments/cross-course-project-norbadboy/blob/main/images/Homepage%20SquareEyes.png)

-A project that cross multiple courses such as design, HTML & CSS and JavaScript.
+A project that showcase skills across multiple courses such as design, HTML & CSS and JavaScript.

 ## Description

-This project aim is to build a video streaming website where you can purchase high-quality videos directly from the people who make them.
+This project aims to build a video streaming website where people can purchase high-quality videos directly from other people who make them.
 The users of this website want to purchase videos right away, which will allow them to watch it online.

 ### Site architecture
 - Home